Does Your Company Have What It Takes to Interest Private Equity Investors?

-- Each customer accounts for less than 25% of revenue (per the study), however this would be a minimum threshold that would scare most investors.
+- Each customer accounts for less than 25% of revenue (per the study – which puzzles me, as this concentration would scare most investors).
 If the top 10 customers comprise <50% of revenue, that would suggest a middling valuation, but no customer accounting for more than 5% is necessary for an investor to assign little risk to account loss, and thus a higher valuation.

 - Differentiated end markets, with no one end market comprising 100% of revenue

 - Located moderately close to attractive geographic area in order to attract and retain top talent

 Category Three: Searcher or Operator (I omitted for this discussion)

 Category Four: Board of Directors (existing members, investor will take a Board seat)

 - Willing to trust, work with, and be transparent with investor